CBSE Class 12 English Lesson 3 Journey to the end of the Earth Summary, Line by Line Explanation along with Difficult Word Meanings from Vistas Book

 Unmitigated- unconditional

-Explanation of the above passage: Human life on earth has been since petty 12,000 years which converts into a few seconds on the geological clock.
+Explanation / Answer: Human life on earth has been since 12,000 years which converts into a few seconds on the geological clock.
 In merely this less time, humans have managed to exploit each and every resource, thereby creating a chaos in the nature.
 The ever increasing human population is robbing other species of the necessities for survival.
 Not to forget about the unlimited exploitation of fossil fuels that have created a blanket of carbon dioxide around our planet which is further increasing the average global temperature, thus leading to global warming.

 Passage: Climate change is one of the most hotly contested environmental debates of our time.
 Will the West Antarctic ice sheet melt entirely?
 Will the Gulf Stream ocean current be disrupted?
 Will it be the end of the world as we know it?
 Maybe.
 Maybe not.
 Either way, Antarctica is a crucial element in this debate — not just because it’s the only place in the world, which has never sustained a human population and therefore remains relatively ‘pristine’ in this respect; but more importantly, because it holds in its ice-cores half-million-year-old carbon records trapped in its layers of ice.
 If we want to study and examine the Earth’s past, present and future, Antarctica is the place to go.

-Explanation of the above passage: Global Warming and climate change are high priority concern these days.
+Explanation / Answer: Global Warming and climate change are high priority concern these days.
 Questions like melting of Antarctic sheet, disruption of Gulf Stream ocean and how the world will end still remains unanswered.
 Regardless, Antarctica remains an important part, not only because it is untouched by humans, but also because of the ice-cores half-million-year-old carbon records trapped in its layers of ice.
 According to the author, if one wishes to study and analyse Earth’s past, present and future, Antarctica is the place to go.

 Passage: Students on Ice, the programme I was working with on the Shokaskiy, aims to do exactly this by taking high school students to the ends of the world and providing them with inspiring educational opportunities which will help them foster a new understanding and respect for our planet.
 It’s been in operation for six years now, headed by Canadian Geoff Green, who got tired of carting celebrities and retired, rich, curiosity-seekers who could only ‘give’ back in a limited way.
 With Students on Ice, he offers the future generation of policy-makers a life-changing experience at an age when they’re ready to absorb, learn, and most importantly, act.

-Explanation of the above passage: The author has been in Antarctica on an expedition with ‘Students on Ice’, a programme that takes young minds to the ends of the world which helps in inspiring them to work towards our planet.
+Explanation / Answer: The author has been in Antarctica on an expedition with ‘Students on Ice’, a programme that takes young minds to the ends of the world which helps in inspiring them to work towards our planet.
 It was started with the vision of providing life-changing experiences to ‘the future generation of policy-makers’ to learn about the planet at a very early age.
 The initiative was introduced by Geoff Green who got tired of his regular job once he got rich and wanted to give it back in some way.

 Passage: The reason the programme has been so successful is because it’s impossible to go anywhere near the South Pole and not be affected by it.
 It’s easy to be blasé about polar ice-caps melting while sitting in the comfort zone of our respective latitude and longitude, but when you can visibly see glaciers retreating and ice shelves collapsing, you begin to realise that the threat of global warming is very real.

-Explanation of the above passage: The programme has been immensely successful in implementing its vision by the way people get affected by seeing the real scenario because it is very easy to sit at home and talk about real issues, but actually seeing glaciers retreating and ice shelves collapsing, it gives you a glimpse into the future.
+Explanation / Answer: The programme has been immensely successful in implementing its vision by the way people get affected by seeing the real scenario because it is very easy to sit at home and talk about real issues, but actually seeing glaciers retreating and ice shelves collapsing, it gives you a glimpse into the future.
 It tells you that the very threat of global warming is real.

 Passage: Antarctica, because of her simple ecosystem and lack of biodiversity, is the perfect place to study how little changes in the environment can have big repercussions.
 Take the microscopic phytoplankton — those grasses of the sea that nourish and sustain the entire Southern Ocean’s food chain.
 These single-celled plants use the sun’s energy to assimilate carbon and synthesise organic compounds in that wondrous and most important of processes called photosynthesis.
 Scientists warn that a further depletion in the ozone layer will affect the activities of phytoplankton, which in turn will affect the lives of all the marine animals and birds of the region, and the global carbon cycle.
 In the parable of the phytoplankton, there is a great metaphor for existence: take care of the small things and the big things will fall into place.